 - Overly large fillings

 Are there any alternatives to dental veneers?

 Yes, there are alternatives to dental veneers.
 The closest substitute to this dental treatment happens to be a composite resin which is a tooth-colored filling substance used to make dental veneers.
-Dental crowns can also solve the same dental problems like veneers but the latter gives you more natural looking and lasting results.
+Dental crowns can also solve the same dental problems as veneers but the latter gives you more natural-looking and lasting results.

 Aesthetics of dental veneers

 Veneers are aesthetically pleasing.
 They are designed to mimic the natural tooth; especially the porcelain veneers.
 Tooth preparation for veneers is conservative.
 However, the perfection and fitment of the veneers will depend on the dentist and the technique used.